All Alone, at the Edge of the Universe... Or Not..? (Project Hail Mary sci-fi book review)

 Without spoiling it—because I’m not about to start doing that, now—I have to urge anyone who hasn’t read this one to check it out, posthaste.
 Really, it’s that good.

 I laughed.
 (Weir is a master of “regular people” internal—and external [solo, talking to oneself]—monologues, and, just as he did so brilliantly in his debut, The Martian, he uses that skill to fabulous effect again, here.)
 I cried.
 (More than once, I was unashamedly misty-eyed.)
 I held my breath.
-(Like the very best that sci-fi has to offer, Weir has once again captured hope, uncertainty, and outright terror… and melded them into something completely accessible, even for those of us [me] who are decidedly unscience-y.)
+(Like the very best that sci-fi has to offer, Weir has once again captured hope, uncertainty, and outright terror… and melded them into something completely accessible, even for those of us [me] who are functionally unscience-y.)

 To be fair, though, about that: science.
 There were passages where my eyes glazed over a bit, because—no matter how well Weir’s protagonist, Ryland Grace, was explaining something (and, as a junior high school teacher, Grace was doing as bang-up a job as would be possible), I’d invariably get a little lost (and a little bored—sorry! not a science person!!).
 Did that put me off the story even one iota, though?
 No, it didn’t.
 Not.
 One.
 Tiny.
 Bit.